Leonard leads Clippers over LeBron and Lakers 112-102

-LOS ANGELES (AP) — Kawhi Leonard hit seven straight shots in one stretch, creating a run for the Clippers and his new teammates.
+LOS ANGELES (AP) — Kawhi Leonard hit seven straight shots in one stretch, creating a run for the Clippers that his new teammates quickly joined.

 “It’s a great sign of leadership,” coach Doc Rivers said.
 “He talks with his game.”